droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 Tereska cannot be bribed, cajoled, or intimidated into switching the bottles.
 (She is too suspicious of strangers and too fearful of Izek to risk disappointing him.)

-However, if the players fake a convincing cover story, they can convince her to replace one of the Purple Grapemash No. 3 bottles with the poisoned Red Dragon Crush bottle with a successful DC 13 Charisma (Deception) check.
+However, if the players fake a convincing cover story, they can convince her to replace one of the Purple Grapemash No. 3 bottles with the poisoned Red Dragon Crush bottle with a successful DC 20 Deception check to Lie.

 ***Distracting Izek.*** If the players choose to swap the bottles while [[Non-Player Characters#Izek Strazni|Izek]] is eating lunch, they can distract Izek by, among other possibilities, causing any apparent breach of the peace, such as an evident jailbreak by one or more of the prisoners in the town stocks.